bblaine/GeoIp/README.md

 Retreive the geolocation of an IP address based on the ipinfodb.com IP location API.

+##Build
+Compile using 'sbt compile' and create jar with 'sbt package'.

 ##Usage

 API keys can be obtained from ipinfodb.com